Ottokar Tumlirz

+Biography

 He received his education at the University of Prague, obtaining his doctorate with a thesis on the expansion of sound and light waves (1879).
 At Prague he worked as an assistant to Ernst Mach (1838–1916) in the institute of experimental physics.
 After serving as a lecturer for several years in Prague, he relocated to the University of Vienna in 1890 as an assistant to Joseph Stefan (1835–1893).
 During the following year he was appointed associate professor of theoretical physics at the University of Czernowitz, where in 1894 he attained the title of "full professor".
 From 1905 to 1925 he served as a professor at the University of Innsbruck.
 Following his retirement, he was succeeded at Innsbruck by Arthur March (1891–1957).

 His scientific research largely dealt with the specifics of thermodynamics and electromagnetism.
 He was the author of well-regarded books on the electromagnetic theory of light and electric potential.